safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 <br>**4) Create User Parameter**
 <br>Another setting we might give control of to the user is file compression.
 This is not defined in a transformer, but in the writer feature type.
 However, we can still create a published parameter in the same way.

-So, right-click on User Parameters in the Navigator window and choose Add Parameter again.
+So, right-click on User Parameters in the Navigator window and choose Create User Parameter again.

 This time we'll do this a little bit differently.
 Compression can be a value from zero to one hundred, but we'll present the user with the choice of None, Low, Medium, and High.

-So create a parameter with the following:
+So create a parameter with the following settings:

 <table>
 <tr><td style="font-weight: bold">Type</td><td>Choice with Alias</td></tr>